While intentionally seeking more daily silence, I’m also grateful for the invention of earbuds.

 In the first episode (Pope Francis and His Four American Heroes), Barron discussed the life and work of each of the four Americans (Abraham Lincoln, Martin Luther King, Dorothy Day and Thomas Merton) highlighted in Pope Francis’ address to a joint session of Congress in September of 2015.

 Barron’s lively discussion of Cohen brothers films is a must-listen for movie lovers (Episode 76: Caesar, The Dude and a Serious Man).
 His episode on the work of Michelangelo (Episode 42: Michelangelo Buonarroti, The Artist) sent me straight to the visually stunning video episode of his series Catholicism: The Pivotal Players to view the art discussed on the podcast episode.
-Here is a short preview.
+Here’s a preview:

 A further feast awaits those who go to The Word on Fire Show’s show notes each week.
 Barron has been producing books, articles, video series and Youtube videos on Catholicism, popular culture and contemporary issues for almost twenty years.